mburnayev/B.BOYT/README.md

 Reclaim RAM for stronger model usage | <li> no more sshing via souped up vscode connection <li> tweaked raspi-config to boot to cmdline instead of desktop <li> removed unnecessary utilities (CUPS) <br> Learned how RAM and swap memory work, discovered other issues in this process | 🆗
 Get new microSD card | ONN betrayed me... sold me a 32GB card with 0.5GB storage on it... | ✅
 ---------- | **Hiatus** | ----------
-Install and test faster-whisper model | still slower (more computationally expensive) than the smallest Vosk model | ✅ Figure out how to [seemingly] continuously capture audio | ~~Might be able to get around this with a faster model~~ nope! just needed to add a grammar | ✅
+Install and test faster-whisper model | still slower (more computationally expensive) than the smallest Vosk model | 🆗 Figure out how to [seemingly] continuously capture audio | ~~Might be able to get around this with a faster model~~ nope! just needed to add a grammar | ✅
 Retest vosk speech recognition model | - | ✅
+Add cron job to automatically start BBOYT core script | - | ✅
 Multithread program to allow users to interrupt non-dispensing operations | in progress | - Acquire motor and test GPIO functionality | - | - Acquire Piezo element and test pressure sensing | - | -